-Stadium: Bonnymead Park
+Ground: Bonnymead Park

 Location: Amesbury, Wiltshire

 Bonnymead Park lies to the west of Amesbury in a rural setting.
-The football stadium is part of a recreation ground which also contains a skate park, basketball court, playground and a large grass area.
+The football ground is part of a recreation ground which also contains a skate park, basketball court, playground and a large grass area.
 The closest railway stations to the venue are Grateley or Salisbury, both of which are around 8 miles away.

 The northern end of the ground has a flat standing area directly behind the goal with a grass bank extending up from this area.
 There are then a couple of standing areas at the top and a park bench for seating.
 The clubhouse is in the north-east corner and as well as housing a small bar also contains the players and officials dressing rooms.
 This has a roof extending out to form a canopy providing a decent covered viewing area.